Latest News: 1. The Journal of Dam Safety published AWA's article on Hurricane Harvey. Click here to download a copy of the article.

-Applied Weather Associates specializes in regional and site-specific Probable Maximum Precipitation (PMP) studies.
-We excel in developing applications designed to provide solutions using advanced hydrometeorological analysis.
-We provide quality high-resolution meteorological analysis and data for use in hydrologic model calibration and validation, forensic meteorology, and weather modification.
+Applied Weather Associates specializes in Probable Maximum Precipitation (PMP) studies.
+We provide quality high-resolution meteorological analysis and data for use in PMP analyses, hydrologic model calibration and validation, meteorological time series input development, probability of meteorological parameters, and forensic meteorological investigations.
 Our team employs expert analysis, innovative approaches, and state-of-the-science technology to provide our clients with consistently reliable products accepted by appropriate regulators.
 We operate with integrity and strive to build and maintain strong relationships with our clients, partners, and community.
-Our PMP studies have received regulator (Federal/State/Local) approval.
+We excel in developing data designed to provide solutions using advanced hydrometeorological analysis.
+Our PMP and data analysis studies have received regulator (Federal/State/Local) approval.
+We specialize in:

-Applied Weather Associates, LLC (AWA) is a veteran owned small business located in Monument, Colorado, incorporated in 1996.
-AWA specializes in meteorological analyses and geographic information systems applications with emphasis on Probable Maximum Precipitation (PMP) and rainfall analysis.
-AWA employs numerous meteorologists and GIS specialists.
-Regional, statewide, and site-specific PMP studies have been the primary activity during the last several years, with more than 30 PMP projects completed over the last 15 years and several currently in progress.
-AWA PMP studies have been accepted by state and national dam regulatory agencies, including the Federal Energy Regulatory Commission (FERC), National Resources Conservation Service (NRCS), and the state dam regulatory offices in Arizona, Colorado, Nebraska, New Jersey, New York, and Texas.
-In addition, our studies have been accepted by Canadian dam regulators.
+Applied Weather Associates, LLC (AWA) is a small business that has been working on PMP and meteorological analyses since 1996.
+AWA specializes in meteorological analyses and Geographic Information Systems (GIS) applications with emphasis on Probable Maximum Precipitation (PMP) and rainfall analysis.
+AWA employs several meteorologists and GIS specialists, each with a unique skill set and experience that results in optimized analysis and understanding.
+AWA has more than 100 PMP projects completed during since the mid 1990's and several currently in progress.
+These studies have covered basins less than 1-square mile in area size to the entire state of Texas.
+AWA PMP studies have been accepted by state and Federal dam regulatory agencies, including the Federal Energy Regulatory Commission (FERC), National Resources Conservation Service (NRCS), Bureau of Reclamation (USBR), numerous state dam regulatory offices and many are under review by the Nuclear Regulatory Commission (NRC).
+In addition, our studies have been accepted by Canadian dam regulators and mining industry professionals.